KosRud/DQ-skinning-for-Unity/README.md

 ### Warning:
-You will not see any effect in edit mode.
-The scipt only works in play mode.
+You will not see any effect in edit mode.<br>
+The scipt only works in play mode.<br>
 If you see no effect in play mode verify that you are using the right shader.

 ----